c9/docs.c9.io/src/tutorials/ftp_projects.md

+Author: Daniela Gavidia

 ## Setting up an FTP project

 In this article, we show you how to set up an FTP project.
 Before attempting to create an FTP project, please be aware that Cloud9 IDE currently support only passive FTP.
 Active FTP, SFTP and FTPS are **not yet supported**.

-To create an FTP project, do the following: in the *Projects* tab in the Dashboard, click on the *+* signm and choose the option to *Create a new project* (see <[Lesson 2](lesson2.html) if you need to review the steps to create a new project).
+To create an FTP project, do the following: in the *Projects* tab in the Dashboard, click on the *+* sign, and choose the option to *Create a new project* (see "[Creating a New Project](lesson2.html)" if you need to review the steps to create a new project).

 In the pop-up window that appears, select *FTP* for the project type: